-Fork tender beef short ribs braised and slow cooked in the dutch oven for a hearty, Guinness stout laced comfort food classic.
-Slow simmered pan drippings blend together for a ridiculously flavor popping sauce to serve over the short ribs.
+Fork tender beer braised beef short ribs, slow-cooked on the stovetop or in the slow cooker for a hearty, stout-laced comfort food classic.
+Slowly simmered pan drippings blend together for a ridiculous flavor popping sauce to serve over the short ribs.

 Short ribs are such a great dish because they're so versatile for when they can be served.
 Planning a dinner party?
 Sure.
 Cold weather comfort food?
 Absolutely.
 Date night in?
 You betcha.
 Leftovers turned into short ribs sandwich epicness?
 YUP.

 And while you can serve these stout braised short rib beauties with a knife, you certainly don't have to.
 The hot sear followed by a slow braise is going to turn the meat into fork-tender, fall apart goodness.

 What does beer braising do to meat?

 We will use a dark-style beer like a stout or porter (I use Guinness).
 To make this style of beer the grains are well-toasted and that equals flavors of dark chocolate, coffee, and nuts.
 Those flavors are going to add to our beef ribs and the sauce.